Stuart0411/Open-Dynamic-Export-Home-Assistant-Addon/README.md

 The default open dynamic exports UI can be accessed locally from your home assistant IP address or homeassistant.local:3000 eg. 192.168.1.5:3000

+## CSIP-AUS Setup (Optional)
+For CSIP-AUS dynamic export control:

+Get your certificates from your DNSP
+Place them in: /addon_configs/2b62df8a_open-dynamic-export/certs/

+sep2-cert.pem
+sep2-key.pem

+Update config with your CSIP credentials
+Restart the add-on

 ## Configuration Example

 ```json